invopop/gobl.ksef/README.md

 ### Authentication to the KSeF API

-This is translated from [Authentication in KSerF](https://github.com/CIRFMF/ksef-docs/blob/main/uwierzytelnianie.md) document:
+This is translated from [Authentication in KSeF](https://github.com/CIRFMF/ksef-docs/blob/main/uwierzytelnianie.md) document:

 To login, XAdES digital signature or a KSeF token is needed.

-Base URL for test environment: https://api-test.ksef.mf.gov.pl/v2
+Base URL for the test environment: https://api-test.ksef.mf.gov.pl/v2

 1. Submit `POST /auth/challenge` with no body, no headers, response has fields `challenge` (opaque string), `timestamp`, `timestampMs`.
-2. Depending on login method (XAdES / KSeF token) submit `POST /auth/xades-signature` (body is in XML and should contain challenge, context, signature) or `POST /auth/ksef-token` (body contains challenge, context, KSeF token + timestamp encrypted with public key).
+2. Depending on the login method (XAdES / KSeF token) submit `POST /auth/xades-signature` (body is in XML and should contain challenge, context, signature) or `POST /auth/ksef-token` (body contains challenge, context, KSeF token + timestamp encrypted with public key).
 In both cases we receive JSON response with `referenceNumber` and `authenticationToken`.
 3. Keep polling `GET /auth/[referenceNumber]` with header `Bearer [authenticationToken]` - field `status` will indicate: 100 - in progress, 200 - successful, 4xx/5xx - error.
 4. When the endpoint above returns status 200, send `POST /auth/token/redeem` with header `Bearer [authenticationToken]` and no body.
-Response contains `accessToken` and `refreshToken` + expiration times.
+Response contains `accessToken` and `refreshToken` + their expiration times.
 Redeeming can be done once - more attempts will result in 40x errors.
 `accessToken` can be used for most actions in the API.
-5. To get a new `accessToken` send `POST /auth/token/refresh` with header `Bearer [refreshToken]` and no body.
+5. To get a new `accessToken`, send `POST /auth/token/refresh` with header `Bearer [refreshToken]` and no body.
 Response contains a new `accessToken` + expiration time.
 6. List of current login sessions is at `GET /auth/sessions`.
 7. To logout, send `DELETE /auth/sessions/current` or `DELETE /auth/sessions/[referenceNumber]`.